opencog/sensory/DesignLearn-A.md

 The rules and axioms are jigsaw pieces; theorem proving is the assembly of these.
-If it is free an unconstrained, then it is generation; if its constrained, then some sort of satisfiability solver is needed: the jigsaw much assmble so as to build be bridge between constraints.
-The satisfiability algorithm must be fast, but also the bridge that is build mst be minimal or optimal in some way.
+If it is free an unconstrained, then it is generation; if its constrained, then some sort of satisfiability solver is needed: the jigsaw much assemble so as to build be bridge between constraints.
+The satisfiability algorithm must be fast, but also the bridge that is build must be minimal or optimal in some way.

 ### Minimization
 The words "minimal" and "optimal" make me personally think of minimal
 surfaces: soap bubbles, for instance.
 Geodesics in Riemannian geometry.
-Assemblies of jigsaws do not have smooth differentiable structure, but still, some of the ideas carry over analogously, because there are several natural ideas of "minimal" for jigaw assemblies.
+Assemblies of jigsaws do not have smooth differentiable structure, but still, some of the ideas carry over analogously, because there are several natural ideas of "minimal" for jigsaw assemblies.
 For example: the assembly that uses the minimal number of pieces.
 Or, if we weight each piece with e.g. log probability (i.e. "entropy" or "information") then minimize the sum of that.

 ### Homtopic deformation
-The general "feel" of continutity is taken up by the Scott topology, where we can talk about the homotopic deformation of jigsaw aassemblies.
+The general "feel" of continuity is taken up by the Scott topology, where we can talk about the homotopic deformation of jigsaw assemblies.
 There is a very easy way of understanding this if you are a software
 programmer: a "homotopic deformation" is a "refactoring of the software".
 Any collection of small changes that can be made to a